revoltchat/revolt.chat/posts/evolving-usernames.md

 giscus: true
 ---

 We're changing the way usernames work on Revolt.
-After our initial implememntation with unique username handles, we are now replacing it with brand-new display names and usernames with a four-digit number tag.
+After our initial implememtation with unique username handles, we are now replacing it with brand-new display names and usernames with a four-digit number tag.
 We worked alongside our community in the making of this transition.
 Read on to learn what's coming now for Revolt, and a very special feature announcement.

 ## So, how does the new system work?